panditaditi07/blog-rendering-react/README.md

   This link can also be used to send a get api request.\
   [Link for Backend](https://blog-backend-nodejs.herokuapp.com/blogs)

-  The Project is hosted on Vercell:
+  The Project is hosted on Vercel

   [Hosted Link](https://blog-rendering-react-jet.vercel.app/)